 Geography in Murray Edwards College

-We welcome around 3-4 new undergraduate students in Geography each year, which means that College as a whole have 10-12 undergraduate Geography students.
+We welcome around five new undergraduate students in Geography each year.
 The intellectual atmosphere at Murray Edwards is modern, candid and fresh.
 We encourage students to solve problems by working in groups as well as independently, to develop their own ideas, think critically and pursue career goals on the basis of regular discussions with their Director of Studies.
-Students often join the JCR at college and CUGC, the University of Cambridge Geographical Society.
+Students often join the JCR at College and CUGC, the University of Cambridge Geographical Society.
 Many practice sports, some play music and most volunteer.
 Or simply, “we get involved”.

 Murray Edwards students often choose overseas topics for their Part II dissertations and spend much of the long vacation at the end of their second year in populated or remote, wet or dry, hot or cold parts of our planet.
 Examples of dissertations carried out by students at Murray Edwards are: "Comparison of the Olive-backed Sunbird Across The Wakatobi Archipelago in Indonesia" by Katherine Elsom, which received an award from the Royal Geographical Society in 2011.
 Another example is "Empowerment of Arab Women in the United Arab Emirates Workforce" by Jessica Rae, which received an award for outstanding dissertation in 2013.
 In 2015, Katherine Miles received an award for her dissertation "Hydrology of Glacier Noir and Glacier Blanc in the Ecrin National Park, France".

 Students speak highly of their studies.
-Fiona Rushbrook who graduated in 2011 is now a Humanitarian Programme Manager at the Department for International Development (DFID).
-She’s been taking active part in the UK’s fight against global poverty, first in Yemen and now in Afghanistan, where she is managing humanitarian and disaster preparedness programmes from DFID’s Afghanistan office.
+Fiona Rushbrook, who graduated in 2011, is now a Humanitarian Programme Manager at the Department for International Development (DFID).
+She’s been taking an active role in the UK’s fight against global poverty, first in Yemen and now in Afghanistan, where she is managing humanitarian and disaster preparedness programmes from DFID’s Afghanistan office.
 She writes:

 "The best part of studying the Geography Tripos at Cambridge was its breadth of topics and first class teaching.
 Over my three years I studied a whole range of subjects from glaciers, atmospheric science and climate change to conservation and development, Arctic geopolitics and even the history of the AIDS pandemic.
 In particular, I enjoyed the opportunity to debate key issues with supervisors and lecturers, many of which who are leading academics in their field, in small groups of no more than 2 or 3 students.
 For my dissertation, I volunteered with a charity called Education Partnerships Africa (EPAfrica) and spent my second year summer volunteering and conducting fieldwork in Kenya, looking at the gendered patterns of student drop out at a rural secondary school.
 This opportunity provided me with first hand development experience and the academic foundation to pursue an exciting career in international development.
 I am now looking forward to participating in Murray Edwards’ new International Development Alumni Network."

-The Director of Studies oversees students' academic progress and the Geography fellows supervise topics in Physical and Human Geography, and Study Skills in the first year.
-In the second and third year all supervisions are set up and organised by the Department of Geography, which means that all students across the university's diverse range of Colleges are offered the same supervisions.
-The Directors of Studies collectively organise an annual Murray Edwards College Geography Dissertation Conference where third years present their own research findings; and host an Annual Geography Dinner and end of year dinner.
-Other subject based activities are run by the student Geography Society throughout the year.
+The Director of Studies oversees students' academic progress and the Geography Fellows supervise topics in Physical and Human Geography, and Study Skills in the first year.
+In the second and third year, all supervisions are set up and organised by the Department of Geography, which means that all students across the University's diverse range of Colleges are offered the same supervisions.
+In College, we organise an annual Murray Edwards College Geography Dissertation Conference where third years present their own research findings.
+We also host the Annual Geography Dinner and end of year dinner.
+The student-run Geography Society offers other events and activities throughout the year.

 Applying to study here